payola/Payola/docs/developer_guide.md

 - Implement analysis result persistence into the personal Data Source
 - Make the s2js compiler a completely standalone product
 - Support for large graphs that wouldn't fit into the memory (i.e. lazy loading of vertices)
-- Add full support for all squeryl-supported databases
+- Add full support for all [Squeryl-compatible](http://squeryl.org/supported-databases.html)databases
 - Allow update database structure in a way that preserves stored data (currently - running database initializer with a new database structure drops existing schema)

+On [GitHub](https://github.com/siroky/Payola/issues?sort=updated&state=open) you can find list of issues that we currently work on.